apmath/apmath.github.io/z_page9.markdown

 permalink: /about/
 ---

 I am an educator and technology enthusiast from the New England region in the United States.
-This site contains resources for students and teachers of Advanced Placement Calculus AB and BC.
-Here you will find selected tutorials, references, worksheets, past and mock  exam questions, summer review packets, and links to external resources.
-I hope you find these materials useful in your teaching or learning.
+The materials on this site are intended for teachers and students of AP Calculus.
+I initially put the site together when I first started teaching a couple of decades ago for the purpose of sharing course-related content with my own students and colleagues at other schools.
+Here you will find typed tutorials, references, worksheets, actual AP and mock exam questions, summer review packets, links to external resources, etc. I hope you find these materials useful in your teaching or learning.
 For questions or comments email me at apcalc@pm.me or use the form below.

-<p align="center"> last updated on Nov 26, 2023</p>
+<p align="center"> <i> last updated on Nov 26, 2023.</i></p>

 <p align="center"><img src="../img/site/running.jpeg" border="3"> </p>